Creatiwity/witycms-doc/strenghts.md

 # WityCMS strenghts

 * Easy to learn and manage.
-* Strong and relatively free from bugs.
+* Powerfull and free from bugs.
 * Used by a growing community.
-* Very efficient and able to meet diverse needs.
+* Effective and able to meet diverse needs.
 * Simple and flexible - is the delight of developers.
 * Easy to set up multilingual
 * It provides operational freedom for user used to in HTML, CSS and PHP.